-To enable the children to benefit from their cultural heritage and grow by (re)discovering their traditions, arts and crafts.
+To enable children to make their cultural heritage their own and to grow through the (re)discovery of traditions and arts.

-From the outset in the refugee camps, Krousar Thmey set up cultural exhibitions for the general public – such as the exhibition “Rice fields : two cultures to be discovered”, in all the camps on the Thai border in 1992 – and initiated art courses for children: music, traditional dances and shadow theater were to continue to live beyond their old masters.
-Nowadays, the program is divided into two parts: the School of Khmer arts and culture open all year, and art classes in the structures of the association for all children in care.
+From the very beginning in the refugee camps, Krousar Thmey set up cultural exhibitions for the general public and initiated traditional art courses for children: music, dances and shadow theater were to continue to live beyond their old masters.
+Nowadays, the program is divided into two parts: the School of Khmer Arts and Culture open all year, and music and dance classes in the protection structures for all children in care.

 Read his story

 Today, the young man works part-time in a car-repair shop but still finds the time to practice music.
 Before Covid times, he would come to the school every evening after school.
 “The teachers care a lot about the students.
 They advise us not to be lazy but to be dedicated to our studies.”

 Sophan wishes to become a Khmer language teacher in Serey Sophon.
 “Even when I become a teacher, I will still practice music at the school of arts” he says confidently.
 He is grateful to all the teachers and Krousar Thmey for creating the school for children to study and practice music.
 A message to the future generations of students: “Please continue to preserve and popularize Khmer music!”

 ARTS AND CULTURE